neurophant/enimda/README.rst

 Usage
 -----

-Find if image has any borders:
+Find if image has borders:

 .. code-block:: python